-there may be too few reaction sites, or too many droplets (as a consequence of synthesizing a long target gene).
+consequence of synthesizing a long target gene).
 Any combination of these factors may lead to a situation where droplet paths are blocked and progress cannot be made.
 The simulation then times out and the synthesis of the target droplet is abandoned.

-To analyze congestion, the program was run on a range of gene lengths of two to twelve on a single machine at a constant grid size (45×45).
+To analyze congestion, the program was run on a range of gene lengths of two to twelve on a single machine (Machine 3 in Table 3) at a constant grid size (45 \times 45).
 For each gene length, the number of droplets pulled, the maximum number of concurrent droplets, and the grid's maximum congestion were recorded.
 Congestion is computed as the number of routed, inhabited, and occluded grid points divided by the total number of grid points.
 The number of droplets pulled is directly related to the length of the target gene.
-In Fig. 18 and Fig. 19, data points are labeled with their gene length for reference.
+In Fig. 21 and Fig. 22, data points are labeled with their gene length for reference.
 As the total number of droplets increases (due to increasing gene length) the maximum number of concurrent droplets and maximum congestion increase linearly.
-Analyzing runtime again but in the context of congestion, we see that as the number of total droplets pulled from reservoirs increases, the runtime increases approximately exponentially (Fig. 20).
+Analyzing runtime again but in the context of congestion, we see that as the number of total droplets pulled from reservoirs increases, the runtime increases approximately exponentially (Fig. 23).

-7 Conclusions
+Conclusions

 Ever since Watson and Crick first described the molecular structure of DNA, its information-bearing potential has been apparent to computer scientists.
 In principle, DNA could provide a storage medium that is many orders of magnitude denser than conventional media.
 Spurred by the biotech and pharma industries, the technology for both sequencing (reading) and synthesizing (writing) DNA has progressed rapidly.
 Nevertheless, a large gap remains between what is theoretically possible in terms of reading/writing speed and what has been demonstrated in practice.
-The industrial partner in this research, Seagate, is developing a digital microfluidic device to close the gap.